xcore/sw_serial_to_ethernet/README.rst

  * Telnet mode UART configuration support
  * Device discovery and IP configuration management using UDP

-Required Tools
+Required tools
 ==============

-11.11.0 and above
+xTIMEcomposer studio version 13.0.0 and later

 Support
 =======

-SUPPORTED FEATURES: XMOS Devices
+SUPPORTED FEATURES: XMOS devices

 This release of the firmware is supported on the following XMOS devices:
  * XS1-L01A-TQ48-C5